github4ak/github4ak.github.io/index.md

 Welcome to my personal webpage.

-I am a final year master's student in Computer Science from the <a href="https://www.cs.utah.edu/">University of Utah</a>.
+I am a final year master's student in Computer Science from the <a href="https://www.cs.utah.edu/" target="_blank">University of Utah</a>.
 My software engineering experiences have helped me understand and implement varied technologies in the software domain.
 I am looking forward to joining a team where I can help build end-to-end solutions, interact and learn from my peers, and contribute to the technological industry.

 ## Work Experience